-In terms of post length, Facebook allows you to go up to 120 words without worries.
+In terms of post length, as a Facebook post creator you to go up to 120 words without worries.
 You can also include humor here and there, as well as creating virtual conversations to stir up the interest of your audience.

 On Facebook, just like on Twitter and Instagram, you should use as many emojis as possible.
 The study reveals that adding over 20 emojis maximizes your engagement rate.

-The rules change when it comes to Twitter.
+The rules change when it comes to Twitter post creators.
 To start with, you can only use a maximum of 140 characters per post.
 This can create some issues, especially if you are used to creating longer posts or if you need to share a lot of information.

 Your tweets need to be short and sweet.
 Because you won’t have the space to address multiple topics or treat several subjects, you should only address a topic at once.
 You should shoot for a maximum of 130 characters, so you have extra room for the link.

-Another great practice is to tag at least ten people on your Twitter posts.
+Another great practice is for Twitter post creators to tag at least ten people on your posts.
 While we don’t recommend you tag people at random, you should tag business partners or loyal customers who have a good relationship with you.
 Be smart and make the most out of this feature.

 Because you don’t have a lot of space in your Twitter posts, you should make sure that you use the hashtags wisely.
 Use a couple of hashtags in the text and also three or four at the end.
 Mix hashtags between your ideas but make sure they do not distract the user.

-On Instagram, focusing on creating an outstanding caption is a must if you truly want to be successful.
+Instagram post creators know that focusing on creating an outstanding caption is a must if you truly want to be successful.
 Instagram is the most engaging platform, according to Social Insider.
-That’s why you need to make sure you get posting on Instagram right.
+That’s why you need to make sure you create Instagram posts right.